BA History & Economics | Preliminary Examination - Course Handbook

 • the range of European and World History papers offered in the first year for Prelims differs from that available in the second and third year, examined in Finals.

 1. Introductory Economics.
 This paper is compulsory.
-It is designed to give a solid grounding in microeconomics, macroeconomics, and quantitative methods.
+It is designed to give a solid grounding in microeconomics, macroeconomics, and probability & statistics.
 Appropriate mathematical techniques are also covered.
-For descriptions of these papers, see Canvas: https://canvas.ox.ac.uk/courses/22239/modules/items/2946302.
+For a description of this paper, see Canvas: https://canvas.ox.ac.uk/courses/294545.

 2. European and World History (primarily European).
 A choice of four options is available: 370-900, 1000-1300, 1400-1650, 1815-1914.
 These papers are studied thematically.
 For descriptions of these papers, see Canvas: https://canvas.ox.ac.uk/courses/22239/modules/items/294634